0966hrishi/mobile-application-development/README.md

 Functionality to create invoice item each time or choose from database, Functionality to choose TAX,
 Generate downloadable PDf files,
-And lot more...,
+And lot more...

 Technology, Tools and Plugin Used :-
 Android Studio,
 java,
-Windows 10,
+Windows 10.

 If you want to try this app then apk is given above in source code by name [app-debug.apk]